Farmer Melanie Fact One

 Join the newsletter

-Sign up for our newsletter below and you will have exclusive access to our limited inventory when it is available.
+Sign up for our newsletter below and you will have exclusive access to our limited inventory when it is available in January 2018.
 Also, you will get advance notice when we are visiting a farmer's market in your area along with special offers and discounts to those who pre-order!